mindthevirt/Sysdig-Monitor-Scripts/README.md

 ## download_alerts.py
-Download all alerts of a single user or a group of users.
-The ZIP files (alerts_API-KEY.zip)  need to be in the same folder where the script is being execute from.
+The alerts will be stored in json files (dashboards_API-KEY.json), which are created per API user and stored where the script is being executed from.

 Usage:
 ```python download_alerts.py <sysdig-token/token-json-file>```